Grosjean's crash proves how far F1 safety has come

 Equally important was the halo protection device compulsorily fitted to F1, F2, F3 and Formula E cars since 2018, remained intact.

-Given pictures reveal the halo’s titanium-cast centre section bore the brunt of the force suggests it pried open the barrier panels.
+Given pictures reveal the halo’s titanium-cast centre section bore the brunt of the force, it pried open the barrier panels and spared Grosjean's head from direct impact.

 Without it, it’s widely believed Grosjean would have almost certainly perished – even with a state-of-the art carbon fibre helmet.